Below you’ll find answers to our most frequently asked questions about palliative care and euthanasia for your pet.

-At end-of-life, you can rest assured that your pet is incompetent and compassionate hands in the privacy and comforts of home.
+At end-of-life, you can rest assured that your pet is in competent and compassionate hands, in the privacy and comfort of home.
 Homecare simplifies the complex end-of-life process and allows you to focus on being with your loved ones until the very end.

 + When is it time to consider euthanasia (“putting my pet to sleep”)?

 Many factors affect your pet’s quality of life and the bond you share with them.
 Is your pet’s pain adequately controlled?
 Can they breathe normally?
 Are they still enjoying interactions with you, with other animals, and with their environment?
 Are they tolerant of supportive care?
 Are you equipped with the financial and physical resources to provide them with an easeful quality of life?